bluerwf/weibo/README.md

 weibo
 =====

-weibo is a twitter-like simple weibo demo system.
+weibo is a simple twitter-like demo system.
 It supports the miminum functionalities of a twitter-like clone.

 ## Architecture